curioswati-zz/curioswati.github.io/_posts/2016-05-17-dont-give-up-till-you-get-in.md

 I compared my capabilities with others.
 I measured my efforts on an inappropriate scale.

 It was around a month before the application submission deadline.
 I was looking for organizations in GSoC listing.
-Looked through many of them, read their project ideas, joined several mailing list, and set up development environments for around 3-4 of them (in which I found interest of course).
+Looked through many of them, read their project ideas, joined several mailing lists, and set up development environments for around 3-4 of them (in which I found interest of course).
 <br>
 <br>